Blender manufacturer sued after claim blenders caused injuries

 - A marketing defect

-A design defect requires expert testimony that the manner in which the product was designed in a way that made the product unreasonably dangerous.
+A design defect requires expert testimony that the manner in which the product was designed in a way that made the device unreasonably dangerous.
 A marketing defect is where the manufacturer or distributed failed to provide proper warnings about the use and safety of the product.

 At issue in the NutriBlender case is a manufacturing defect which is defined as “a defect in a product that was not intended.”
 This kind of defect occurs when a product departs from its intended design and is more dangerous than consumers expect the product to be.
-It is essentially a mistake in the manufacturing of the product.
+It is essentially a mistake in the manufacturing of the device.

 One example of a manufacturing defect is a chair that collapses when someone sits on it.
 It was designed to be stable, but in the manufacturing process, one leg was incorrectly bolted on to the seat, causing it to collapse when used as designed.
 Another example is if an item leaves the factory without all of its intended parts.
 Even though the defect was unintended, the manufacturer is still liable for harm caused by its defective product.